chippolot/attune/README.md

 # Attune
-An opinionated Windows/Mac dev environment setup tool inspired by [@dhh's](https://github.com/basecamp/omakub).
+An opinionated Windows/Mac dev environment setup tool inspired by [@dhh's Omakub](https://github.com/basecamp/omakub).

 ## Installation
 To install, simply clone the attune repo into any local folder and then run the `install` shell script.